|

 For example, if you plan to visit museums and other sightseeing sites in Europe, the entry fees are usually steep and quickly add up.
 However, if you are a student, your student ID will open the door to considerable discounts.
 Many museums, theatres and cinemas will have student ticket prices indicated alongside regular tickets.

 Entry fees are not the only area where you can save money with your student ID.
 Transportation will often be up to 30% cheaper if you show your student ID when booking your ticket at the train or bus station.
-Some places might not take your school ID, but only one of the internationally recognized student identification cards.
+Some places might not take your school ID, but only one of the internationally recognised student identification cards.
 For example, you can request an ISIC card.
-It is recognized and accepted worldwide.
+It is recognised and accepted worldwide.

 Contributed by Daniel and Ilona from Top Travel Sights